 There is a healthy population of black bears in the Catskills.
 It is rare to see one while hiking because they prefer not to be seen by humans.
 But there are two things that a hiker, and especially a camper, needs to be aware of.

 First, do not get between a mother bear and her cubs.
 If you find yourself in this unfortunate situation, back away slowly while talking to the bear until you are out of sight, and then abandon your route.
 You’ll find plenty of other options, often on the same mountain.

-Second, bears love free food.
+Second, bears are attracted to food near camps and homes.
 When camping you must take precautions to keep your food supplies out of their reach at night.
 You can rig a rope to hang it from so that your food is at least 10 feet above the ground and 10 feet away from the nearest tree that’s big enough to climb, or you can use a bear-proof canister.
 The latter is the most effective, but is harder to transport.
 Either way, you’ll have a better chance of eating breakfast in the morning.

 NOTE: Never store food in your tent.
 Clean all cooking and eating equipment, including a grill, immediately after eating.